What is Morgellons disease?

 What causes Morgellons disease?

-There has been much debate over the nature of Morgellons whether it is infectious, environmental or psychiatric.4-9 There is a proposed association with Lyme disease and more recently, the Morgellons Research Foundation have identified an association with 3 more bacterial pathogens: Chlamydophila pneumonia, Babesia species and Borrelia species.2 The number of cases related to infection is small and at this stage there is no evidence that these bacteria directly cause Morgellons disease.
+There has been much debate over the nature of Morgellons whether it is infectious, environmental or psychiatric.
+There is a proposed association with Lyme disease and more recently, the Morgellons Research Foundation has identified an association with 3 more bacterial pathogens: Chlamydophila pneumonia, Babesia species and Borrelia species.
+The number of cases related to infection is small and there is no evidence that these bacteria directly cause Morgellons disease.
+A study arranged by the Centers for Disease Control (CDC) and Prevention in the US, concluded that collected fibres were mainly derived from fabric, such as cotton, and that the illness was associated with significantly reduced health-related quality of life.

-Most dermatologists believe that Morgellons disease is a psychiatric illness which is analogous to delusional parasitosis4, 8, 10 and is a reflection of compulsive skin picking.
+Most dermatologists believe that Morgellons disease is a psychiatric illness which is analogous to delusional parasitosis and is a reflection of compulsive skin picking.
 In support of this theory is the absence of positive confirmatory tests.

 The ulcers are distinguished from dermatitis artefacta because the patient usually accepts that they have caused the skin lesions while attempting to remove the fibres.